 Manage Your Heart Using ECG / EKG Reading Device

-The best way to prevent atrial fibrillations is to detect in its earliest stages.
+The best way to prevent atrial fibrillation is to detect it in its earliest stages.
 The key is regular heart monitoring with the help of an electrocardiogram.
-This solution within a simple, fast and effective heart measurements detects signs of existing or potential AFib risks.
+This solution within simple, fast and effective heart measurements detects signs of existing or potential AFib risks.
 Thereby allowing you to act in order to prevent them before it is too late.

-People with underlying heart conditions like ischemic heart disease, myocarditis, rheumatic heart disease should be on the lookout of this condition.
-Also, people with other metabolic disorders as hyperthyroidism, diabetes mellitus, and hypertension, should be screened so it does not progress drastically.
+People with underlying heart conditions like ischemic heart disease, myocarditis, and rheumatic heart disease should be on the lookout for these conditions.
+Also, people with other metabolic disorders such as hyperthyroidism, diabetes mellitus, and hypertension, should be screened so it does not progress drastically.

 To sum it all up, atrial fibrillations are due to a defect in the conduction of impulses of the heart.
 The diagnosis of this condition is very uncertain, many doctors miss the minute changes in the ECG / EKG causing AFib.
 This leads to its progression becoming very dangerous for the person suffering from it.
 Some of the common symptoms include dizziness, feelings of anxiety, palpitations as well as breathlessness.

 Genetics, obesity, hypertension, diabetes, and endocrine disorders all act as predisposing factors.
 Hence, people with any of these conditions should always stay aware and get themselves screened if they experience any of the mentioned symptoms.